 Now let’s take this lesson a step further…

-There is a little problem with this analysis that I disclosed in the previous section (showing how anyone can retire in 10 years).
-I explained that long periods of time introduced variables that could not be reliably estimated.
+There’s a little problem with this analysis which I disclosed in the previous section (showing how anyone can retire in 10 years).
+I explained that long periods of time introduced variables that couldn’t be reliably estimated.

-In other words, this key ratio (ROI – inflation) cannot be forecast with any accuracy.
-It is another myth of retirement planning because nobody knows what their inflation rate or return on investment will be (within 2%) over the next 15-30 years.
+In other words, this key ratio (ROI – inflation) can’t be forecast with any accuracy.
+It’s another myth of retirement planning because nobody knows what their inflation rate or return on investment will be (within 2%) over the next 15-30 years.

-Still not clear that ROI and inflation can’t be predicted?
-Then remember back to the 2000 bull market top and recall how many soothsayers warned you about the coming decade of flat performance, record volatility, and artificially low interest rates?
+Still not clear ROI and inflation can’t be predicted?
+Can you remember back to the 2000 bull market top and recall how many soothsayers warned you about the coming decade of flat performance, record volatility, and artificially low interest rates?
 You could count them on one hand and still have fingers left over.

 In plain language, the magic retirement number is a myth.
-That is why retirement planning done right requires scenario analysis – not creating a mythical magic number.
+That’s why retirement planning done right requires scenario analysis – not creating a mythical magic number.

 The truth is small errors in key estimates cause such large errors in the amount you need to retire that the whole idea of relying on the calculation is essentially foolish.